NLP threshold corrections to W+jet production: Summary

 The principal aim of this study is to validate the universality principle for NLP leading logarithms proposed in ref.~\cite{Pal:2025ffp}, in the context of the production of a massive, colour-singlet final state in association with a jet.
 The framework presented therein suggests that the NLP leading logarithmic coefficients admit a universal representation derived via mass factorization, with process independent splitting kernels capturing the relevant dynamics.
 Importantly, this universality is conjectured to hold independently of the spin of the massive colourless particle, provided that all relevant helicity configurations are correctly accounted for.

 Focusing on the case of \wjet production, we confirm the proposed universal formula for all helicity configurations and reproduce the results previously obtained for \hjet production in ref.~\cite{Pal:2024xnu}.
-Our analysis demonstrates that the NLP leading logarithmic contributions from soft quark emissions maintain a coherent analytic structure, contingent upon the inclusion of all relevant Born level squared amplitudes and a sum over the polarizations of the final state W boson.
-Analogously, for emissions of next-to-soft gluons, the NLP threshold leading logarithmic terms exhibit a universal analytic structure once summed over the gluon helicities and the polarizations of the W boson.
+Our analysis demonstrates that the NLP leading logarithmic contributions from soft quark emissions maintain a coherent analytic structure, contingent upon the inclusion of all relevant Born level squared amplitudes and a sum over the polarisations of the final state W boson.
+Analogously, for emissions of next-to-soft gluons, the NLP threshold leading logarithmic terms exhibit a universal analytic structure once summed over the gluon helicities and the polarisations of the W boson.
+Nevertheless, this universality can be extended to massless final states accompanied by a jet, such as prompt photon–jet production, provided that photon polarisations are summed and the appropriate helicity configurations are identified.
+Moreover, the coefficients of the NLP leading logarithms remain robust under the inclusion of any additional next-to-soft effects arising from phase-space constraints.

 Our findings thus substantiate the claim of the universal nature of NLP logarithms, and reinforce the utility of helicity-driven NLP analyses for the development of systematic resummation frameworks.
-In particular, our findings facilitate the incorporation of NLP effects into resummation of observables for processes involving the production of colour-singlet particles in association with a jet, with potential applications to both polarized and unpolarised cross sections.
+In particular, our findings facilitate the incorporation of NLP effects into resummation of observables for processes involving the production of colour-singlet particles in association with a jet, with potential applications to both polarised and unpolarised cross sections.
+It would be worth investigating whether analogous universal patterns emerge in the case of collinear emissions and beyond the leading logarithms in NLP.